NSaitoNmiri/docker-python-dev/README.md

 # docker-python-dev
-docker project for python development environment based on ubuntu
+a docker project for python development environment based on ubuntu (xenial)